Full review of Capital One Rewards

 Scroll down the page to see your options for redeeming Capital One miles.
 Click the “Use My Miles” button in the “Transfer Your Rewards” box.

-The best deal is NOT necessarily the airline with the most favorable transfer ratio.
+You’ll see 13 airlines to choose from, some with different transfer ratios.
+The best deal isn’t necessarily the airline with the most favorable transfer ratio.
 You’ll need to dig into each airline’s award chart to know the option for your upcoming travel.
-We’ll cover a bit of that later!
+We’ll cover a bit of that later.

 An important note is that while Capital One miles transfer instantly to most of these airlines, there are a couple that don’t.
 Singapore Airlines is reported to post the miles within 36 hours, and Qantas posts within 24 hours.